AxoIsAxo/alyrionmc/rules.md

 Minecraft

 ### Rule 9 ***
-Duping is not allowed in any way.
+Duping is not allowed in any way except TnT Duping, where you dont get the block into you inventory but its instantly falling/exploding.

 Minecraft